 Vin= Ve+ Vc (1)

 The “broadness” of the parabole representing the velocity gradient depends on the plate distance w, also designated as channel width.
-L1, L2, b0 and bL describe the channel dimensions as shown in Fig. 1.
+L1, L2, L3, b1 and b2 describe the channel dimensions as shown in Fig. 1.

 Vc transports the particles to the membrane.
 As a consequence, the opposed translational diffusion Jz determines the average velocity zone and hence the time of elution.
 Mathematical descriptions of AF4 experiments and derivations have been described in literature [1,10,20,21].
 They describe phenomena by physical and geometric approaches.
 As shown in the supporting information, rigorously applying a coordinate system to the channel shape allows to express these formulas for random channel shapes as well.